hybridgroup/commander/README.md

 Commander can be used to send commands to your robots or listen for events coming from them.

+The connection to your robots can be accomplished by using http, web sockets or mqtt protocols.

 You can load a "command set" that is a list of the preconfigured commands and you can choose between different types of layouts.

 ## Using Commander